Uprising in Serbia (1941): Spread of the uprising

 The uprising spread from western Serbia to other parts of Serbia.
-During July and August many Party and SKOJ proclamations that called on armed struggle were printed.
-Communist groups cut communication lines along rail line between Niš and Leskovac.
-Main power line of Radio Belgrade was cut already on 4 July.
-Saboteurs in Belgrade set fires on German trucks, garages, trains, etc.
+During July and August many Party and SKOJ proclamations that called for armed struggle were printed.
+Communist groups cut communication lines along railways between Niš and Leskovac.
+The main power line of Radio Belgrade was cut already on 4 July.
+Saboteurs in Belgrade set fires on German trucks, garages and trains.

-Commissariat of Interior registered 220 sabotages during July.
+The Commissariat of Interior registered 220 incidents of sabotage in July.
 Attacks were carried out on police and gendarmerie stations, seats of local governments, rail lines.
-Village Valjevska Kamenica was liberated on 22 July.
-German representative Felix Bender reported to Minister for Foreign Affairs that various groups of "determined communists consists of 60–100 members, who, partially well armed... carries out terrorist acts toward Serbian people, take or kill Serbian officials, make sabotages", etc. Bender mentioned killings of German soldiers, attacks on German trains, trucks, sabotages on military installations.
-He also reported that the gendarmerie inflicted losses to communists, but that it suffered losses, too.
+The village of Valjevska Kamenica was liberated on 22 July.
+German representative Felix Bender reported to Minister for Foreign Affairs that various groups of "determined communists consists of 60–100 members, who, partially well armed... carries out terrorist acts toward Serbian people, take or kill Serbian officials, make sabotages".
+Bender mentioned killings of German soldiers, attacks on German trains, trucks, and sabotage of military installations.
+He also reported that the gendarmerie inflicted losses on communists, but suffered losses as well.

 Chetniks join the uprising

-When organized partisan struggle begun, few ex-Army commanders, originally without of Mihailović's approval, carried by wave of the uprising, took part in combat.
-Mihailović didn't want to start his uprising, but to wait and build up his forces, waiting for a favourable moment.
-He thought that Germans were stronger in every way and every resistance is futile and counter-productive.
-Participation of Chetnik forces in the uprising was largely forced by fear that partisans will take influence within Serbian people.
+When the organized partisan struggle begun, a few ex-Army commanders, originally without Mihailović's approval, carried by the wave of the uprising, took part in combat.
+Mihailović didn't want to start his uprising, preferring to wait and build up his forces, waiting for a favourable moment.
+He thought that Germans were stronger in every way and resistance was futile and counter-productive.
+Participation of Chetnik forces in the uprising was largely forced by fear that the partisans would gain influence among the Serbian people.
 Former officers couldn't stand to watch how young boys and laymen from ranks of teachers, students, workers and peasants were waging battles.
-It was particularly true for officers who were compromised by their poor performance during Axis invasion four months ago and whom civilians considered for incompetent cowards.
+This was particularly true of officers who were compromised by their poor performance during the Axis invasion four months earlier and whom civilians considered incompetent cowards.

-In late August Mihailović ordered creation of Chetnik detachments, made of recruits 20–30 years old.
-Their assignment would be taking power at moment of popular uprising.
-Mihailović proclaimed himself legitimate representative of Yugoslav Royal Army and, on basis of Yugoslav laws, demanded enlisting of reservists 30–40 years old.
-This Chetnik units had assignment to prevent pillages and unnecessary violence, and in the same time, actions of destructive elements (communists).
+In late August Mihailović ordered the creation of Chetnik detachments, made up of recruits 20–30 years old.
+Their assignment would be to take power at the moment of popular uprising.
+Mihailović proclaimed himself the legitimate representative of the Yugoslav Royal Army and, on basis of Yugoslav law, demanded the enlistment of reservists 30–40 years old.
+These Chetnik units had an assignment to prevent pillaging and unnecessary violence, and at the same time, the actions of "destructive elements" (Communists).

-Since the end of August first contacts of Partisans and Chetniks were made.
-Already on August 25, agreement on joint attacks was made by commander of Podrinje Partisan detachment and Captain Dragoslav Račić, a commander of Cer Chetnik detachment.
-Joint Partisan-Chetnik actions against German forces came to the fore during takings of Krupanj and Gornji Milanovac, battle of Šabac and sieges of Valjevo and Kraljevo.
+At the end of August the first contacts were made between Partisans and Chetniks.
+Already on August 25, an agreement on joint attacks had been made by the commander of the Podrinje Partisan detachment and Captain Dragoslav Račić, a commander of the Cer Chetnik detachment.
+Joint Partisan-Chetnik actions against German forces came to the fore during taking of Krupanj and Gornji Milanovac, the battle of Šabac and the sieges of Valjevo and Kraljevo.